The Power of Mindset Science for Pain Relief and Health

 Posted Jan 19, 2018

-Your thoughts, beliefs, and expectations—your mindset—impact your health, how quickly you heal, and how well medications work for you—including powerful opioid painkillers.
+Your thoughts, beliefs, and expectations—your mindset—can impact your health, how quickly you heal, and how well medications work for you.
 It’s important to develop new drugs and surgical techniques to address health problems like pain.
+It’s also important to address the factors that exist within ourselves and influence our experience of pain.

-Chronic pain persists because the treatments are inadequate.
 No matter where pain is felt in the body, pain is processed in the central nervous system: the brain and the spinal cord.
-Pain is highly responsive to each person’s psychology and mindset, and this presents an opportunity.
+Pain is highly responsive to each person’s psychology and mindset, and this presents an opportunity to reclaim some control over the suffering.

-Science conducted by our research group and others has shown that a negative pain mindset entrains neural networks and brain connectivity in such a way that the nervous system is primed for future pain.
+Scientific studies spanning three decades and conducted across numerous independent research groups reveals that negative pain mindset — a pattern of expecting worse pain, feeling helpless about it, and ruminating on it —predicts pain intensity, need for pain medication after surgery, recovery after surgery, length of hospital stay after surgery, how well multidisciplinary pain care works, and disability from pain.
+Science conducted by our research group and others has shown that a negative pain mindset entrains neural networks and brain connectivity in such a way that the central nervous system is primed for future pain.
+(Jiang et al 2016)

 Health and pain relief mindset interventions can be applied as early as possible to help medical and pain treatments work better.
 This the power of mindset science — patient empowerment, and cost-effective, low-risk pain relief.